Deutsche Bank's Jain sees risks, resolution to euro crisis

 In the latest blow to European banking sector, Moody's Investors Service on Wednesday downgraded two of France's top banks, Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA).

-Deutsche Bank's shares are down 40 percent in 2011, underperforming a 36 percent drop in the STOXX 600 European banking index .SX7P.
+Deutsche Bank's shares are down 40 percent in 2011, undeperforming a 36 percent drop in the STOXX 600 European banking index .SX7P.

-The Deutsche Bank conference was subtitled, "Women in Asia - Beyond Boundaries."

-Jain noted in his speech that when he took his daughter to see the bank's trading floor, she asked why there were more men than women.

 (Reporting by Saeed Azhar and Kevin Lim; Writing by Rachel Armstrong; Editing by Michael Flaherty)